exoplatform/exo-documentation/docs/Configuration.rst

     exo.email.smtp.socketFactory.port=
     # This class will be used to create SMTP sockets.
 Sample: exo.email.smtp.socketFactory.class=javax.net.ssl.SSLSocketFactory
     exo.email.smtp.socketFactory.class=
+    # (SSL Only) Starting from OpenJDK 11.0.11, legacy SSL protocols are no longer support.
+Need to enforce TLS version.
+    mail.smtp.ssl.protocols=TLSv1.2 # (or TLSv1.3)
 Read the inline comments to understand each property.
 Here are some
 remarks: